Your Guide to study Medicine in Italy

 What If You Don’t Get a Seat

-- IMAT score is only valid for the year it was taken
+- Retake the IMAT next year, there's no limit on attempts.
+Your IMAT score is only valid for the year it was taken.

 - Accept your seat within the university’s deadline